VikeLabs/coopme/README.md

 ### About VikeLabs

-This project was developed by students at the [University of Victoria](https://www.uvic.ca) as part of [VikeLabs](https://vikelabs.ca), which is a student-led software development club.
+This project is currently being developed by students at the [University of Victoria](https://www.uvic.ca) as part of [VikeLabs](https://vikelabs.ca), which is a student-led software development club.

 <!-- MARKDOWN LINKS & IMAGES -->